RiverGlide/CukeSalad/README.md

       @display = 0
     end

-In your features/step_definitions/calculator_steps file add the line:
+The right place to require our `CalculatingIndividual` is in a step definitions file, as it's specific to our example.
+Let's do that now by creating the `features/step_definitions/calculator_steps.rb` file and adding the line:

     require 'calculating_individual'

-Then run cucumber.
+Then run `cucumber Examples/Calculator`.
+We now have our first passing Feature, without writing a single step definition!

 ## Wash, rinse, repeat